 I went on a truly memorable 14-hour guided tour of the highland of Iceland.
-Our destination was Askja caldera and the Víti explosion crater.
-There had been an earthquake and landslide in July by Askja and the water level of Lake Askja was now 2 meters higher than before.
+Our destination was the Askja caldera and the Víti explosion crater.
+There had been an earthquake and landslide in July by Askja, and the water level of Lake Askja was now 2 meters higher than before.

-I was in luck to have been able to visit this area early in August, as on the 29th of August the earthquakes started for real and a volcanic eruption started, which lasted for 6 months!
+I was lucky to visit this area early in August, as on the 29th of August, the earthquakes started for real, and a volcanic eruption started, and lasted for 6 months!

 We drove from Akureyri town towards Mývatn at 6:30 in the morning and picked up more passengers there.
-We then headed straight towards the highland, got off ring-road 1, and onto the mountain road F-88.
+We then headed straight towards the highland, got off the Ring Road 1, and onto the mountain road F-88.

 Top photo: Víti explosion crater